Novigrad Croatia

 During the Venetian reign Novigrad was an important harbour for transporting wood and continued to be one up to the WVIIth century when it was destroyed by the Turks.
 A number of valuable partician homes and palaces from the period between the XVth to the WVIIIth century have been perserved in the city.
 Todays parish church of St Pelagio is the former threenaved cathedral which was built in VIIIth century.
 During the years 1746-1775 the building underwent an extensive renovation in the Baroque mode but it has partially retained its earlier construction.

-What has particuarly been preserved is the three-naved crypt below the church sanctuary with cross vaults on columns.
-During the reconstruction in 1876 the last remnants of the portico in front of the church and the ocogonal baptistry which was located to the south of the church facade were taken away.
-In 1762 count Carlo Rigo built a very beautiful villa on his land in Karpinjan near Novigrad which bears witness to the refined taste and the high culture of the landowners.
 One of the rare Istrian country complexex to be situated in the immediate vicinity of the sea was built in Dajla, somewhat to the north of Novigrad.
 This was the center of the land holdings of the Grison family.
 In 1775 count Santo Grison built two harmonious Baroque buildings which joined as they are, form a yard.
 From this yard one exits through the decorated portal onto the seashore with a private small stone quay.
 A church was built on one of the longer sides of these buildings and on the opposite one an apartment for the chaplain.
 Both buildings have the same identical Baroque facade.
 At the beginning of the XIXth century count Griston erected at the rear end of the garden a representative building in the Classicist style with a triangular gable on the facade.